K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 This chapter describes overall contributor management, such as adding, modifying, deleting, and authorizing Contributors Contributing in the pipeline.
 Also talks about how to create, execute, delete, log/history check, and manage contributors for one pipeline.
 ##### <div id='3-2-2-4-1'/> 3.2.2.4.1.
 Manage Contributors
 ###### <div id='3-2-2-4-1-1'/> 3.2.2.4.1.1.
 Add Contributors
-***※	Administrators are pipeline creators, so they are contributors with creation authority by default..***
+***※	 Administrators are pipeline creators, so they are contributors with creation authority by default.***
 1. Select the Contributors tab from the pipeline details page.
 ![043]
 2. Click the “Add Contributor” button at the top right.
 ![044]
 3. Go to the Add Contributors page to search for users who are currently invited to the pipeline deployment and select.
-Select one of the authorities between view, create, or execute and click the "Add" button.
+Select one of the authorities among view, create, or execute and click the "Add" button.
 ![045]
 4. Check the added contributor at the Contributors tab.
 ![046]